ValtechTechno/les-mardis-d-olivier/README.md

 ## Tests

 Tests are using the karma test framework with jasmine.
 You can either install karma on you dev environment or use docker.
+With a local karma you will need the following plugin (using 'npm install -g <nom-du-plugin> --save-dev'):
+ - karma-phantomjs-launcher
+ - karma-jasmine

 ### Run tests with docker